Border Patrol expands fingerprinting of migrant children

 “It will be easier to conduct investigations related to trafficking of migrant children, kidnapping or other crimes that affect this vulnerable segment of the migrant population,” she said.

-Associated Press writer Colleen Long in Washington contributed to this report.
+Associated Press writers Cedar Attanasio in El Paso, Texas, and Colleen Long in Washington contributed to this report.